ellucian-developer/integration-sdk-java/README.md

 # Ellucian Ethos Integration SDK

-Ethos Integration SDK provides utilities and libraries that make it easier for developers to quickly start building Ethos-based integrations.
+Ethos Integration SDK (EISDK) provides utilities and libraries that make it easier for developers to quickly start building Ethos-based integrations.

-The Ethos Integration SDK for Java allows you to easily develop Java applications that integrate with Ellucian Ethos Integration.
+The EISDK for Java allows you to easily develop Java applications that integrate with Ellucian Ethos Integration.
 The SDK builds and executes HTTP requests and manages the responses.
 This allows your application to use the Java library methods to communicate with Ethos Integration, without the need to call the REST APIs directly.